freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/registration-of-new-users.md

       assert.match(
         data,
         /register[^]*post[^]*findOne[^]*username:( |)req.body.username/gi,
-        'You should have a route accepted a post request on register that querys the db with findone and the query being username: req.body.username'
+        'You should have a route accepted a post request on register that queries the db with findone and the query being username: req.body.username'
       );
     },
     (xhr) => {